ethereum/EIPs/EIPS/eip-FOCIL.md

 #### Timeline

 A set of validators is selected from the beacon committee to become IL committee for `slot N`.
-Their local inclusion lists constraint the block proposer for `slot N+1`.

-- **`Slot N`, `t=0 to 9s`**: After processing the block for `slot N` and confirming it as the head, each IL committee member of `slot N` constructs a local inclusion list based on the head and their view of the public mempool, then broadcasts it over the P2P network.
-If no block arrives by `t=8s`, each IL committee member should run `get_head` to retrieve their canonical head and use it to build their local inclusion list.
+- **`Slot N`, `t=0 to 8s`**: After processing the block for `slot N` and confirming it as the head, each IL committee member of `slot N` constructs a local inclusion list based on the head and their view of the public mempool, then broadcasts it over the P2P network.
 - **`Slot N`, `t=9s`**: IL committee members freeze their view of a set of local inclusion lists and no longer produce new ones.
 - **`Slot N`, `t=9 to 11s`**: IL committee members continue forwarding the local inclusion lists they are aware of but ignore any new ones.
 The block proposer and attesters of `slot N+1` continue listening to gossiped local inclusion lists.
 To ensure none are omitted, the block proposer can request for any missing local inclusion lists from a specific IL committee member via an RPC endpoint, for example, at `t=10s`.
 - **`Slot N`, `t=11s`**: The block proposer freezes its local inclusion lists view and IL committee members stop gossiping.